-But Stretch Armstrong was much more than muscles – he was malleable.
+But Stretch Armstrong (launched in 1976) was much more than muscles – he was malleable.
 Bend him, pull him, twist him, tie him in a knot, it didn’t even faze him.
 He laughed at your puny attempts to harm him (lawyers note: toy did not actually laugh).

 Stretch’s limbs could be pulled to four times their natural span and still manage to squeeze back to normal size, without unsightly stretch marks.

 But every Superman has his kryptonite, and Stretch’s was puncture wounds.
 One hole in his tough rubbery hide and Stretch would leak the jelly-like goo that gave him his Mr Fantastic capabilities.

 In 1977, Kenner gave the musclebound hero a green-skinned nemesis, Stretch Monster.
 The fanged foe was every bit as limber as Stretch and twice as mean.
 Scaly and yellow-eyed, Stretch Monster was the evil antithesis of all Stretch Armstrong stood for.